qualitymanifest/find-dup-values/README.md

 npm run start -- [options]
 -p   Path to file or directory to start at
--i   Comma-separated list of file or directory names to ignore -e   Comma-separated list of file extensions to read from
+-i   Comma-separated list of file or directory names to ignore -I   Same as -i, but takes globs instead of strings
+-e   Comma-separated list of file extensions to read from
 ```

 Alternatively, you can provide options by modifying `config.js`.
 This way you do not have to provide command line arguments, however if you do, they take precedent over `config.js`.
-Another benefit to using `config.js` is the ability to pass regular expressions for filenames to ignore.